 Reason for leaving Payment forms Disability / Termination before age 55 Lump sum is the only permissible distribution form.
 Lump sum distributions over \$1,000 are made in Marsh & McLennan Companies stock in kind (for investments in the MMC Stock Fund), or cash for other investments (mutual funds).
 Lump sum distributions up to \$1,000 will be made in cash unless you elect distribution in Marsh & McLennan Companies stock for investments in the MMC Stock Fund.
 Death If your account balance is more than \$1,000, your BENEFICIARY may take an immediate distribution or leave the account in the Plan.
 The maximum period your beneficiary may leave the account in the Plan depends on whether or not your beneficiary is your surviving spouse.
-If your beneficiary is your surviving spouse, he or she may: elect a lump sum distribution, which he or she may direct as a rollover into his or her own traditional IRA, Roth IRA or employer's TAX-QUALIFIED PLAN, at any time up until the April 1st following the calendar year in which you (not your spousal beneficiary) would have attained age 701/2. elect installment distributions, over a period of years, not to exceed your spouse's life expectancy, beginning no later than the April 1st following the calendar year in which you (not your spousal beneficiary) would have attained age 701/2, which are eligible for direct rollover into your spouse's IRA or employer's tax-qualified plan. elect a lump sum distribution on a percentage of the account balance, and installment distributions on the remainder over a period of years, not to exceed your spouse's life expectancy, beginning no later than the April 1st following the calendar year in which you (not your spousal beneficiary) would have attained age 701/2, which are eligible for direct rollover into exceed your spouse's life expectancy, beginning no later than the April 1st following the calendar year in which you (not your spousal beneficiary) would have attained age 701/2 (the immediate payment in cash; installments in cash).
-If your beneficiary is not your surviving spouse, he or she may: elect a lump sum distribution, which is eligible for direct rollover into a traditional IRA or Roth IRA, at any time within five years of your death. elect installment distributions, beginning no later than 11 months after the election has been filed, and ending within five years of your beneficiary is eligi
+If your beneficiary is your surviving spouse, he or she may: elect a lump sum distribution, which he or she may direct as a rollover into his or her own traditional IRA, Roth IRA or employer's TAX-QUALIFIED PLAN, at any time up until the April 1st following the calendar year in which you (not your spousal beneficiary) would have attained age 701/2. elect installment distributions, over a period of years, not to exceed your spouse's life expectancy, beginning no later than the April 1st following the calendar year in which you (not your spousal beneficiary) would have attained age 701/2, which are eligible for direct rollover into your spouse's IRA or employer's tax-qualified plan. elect a lump sum distribution on a percentage of the account balance, and installment distributions on the remainder over a period of years, not to exceed your spouse's life expectancy, beginning no later than the April 1st following the calendar year in which you (not your spouse's life expectancy, beginning no later than the April 1st following the calendar year in which you (not your spouse's life expectancy, beginning no later than the April 1st following the calendar year in which you (not your spouse beneficiary) would have attained age 701/2, which are eligible for direct rollover into a traditional IRA or Roth IRA, at any time within five years of your death. elect a lump sum distributions, beginning no later than 11 months after the election has been filed, and ending within five years of your death.